Sort out these pain-in-the-butt adjective rules once and for all!

 This rule is especially common with TIME, MONEY, and DISTANCE.
 Note that adjectives never take an “s.”

 - We have a five-minute break in our morning class.
 (NOT five-minutes break)

 - The clerk handed me a 100-dollar bill.

-- I went for a 20-kilometre run this morning.
+- I went for a 20-kilometer run this morning.

-What about using adverbs and adjectives?
+What about using adverbs and adjectives together?
 Be careful here.
 Most adverb/adjective combinations will NOT be hyphenated.
 One common exception is with the adverb well.

 - Lady Gaga is a very famous singer.
 (NOT very-famous singer)

 - The second presenter was a less interesting speaker.
 (NOT less-interesting)